На русском языке

 ~\rho_{LC} = \sqrt{\frac{L_g}{C_g}}= \frac {V_{g0}}{I_{g0}}

-is the gravitational characteristic impedance of LC circuit, which is equal to the ratio of the gravitational voltage amplitude to the mass current amplitude.
+then describes gravitational characteristic impedance of LC circuit, which is equal to the ratio of gravitational voltage amplitude to the mass current amplitude.

 Gravitational induction